This page provides the minimum information everyone should know about me.

-One of the first things I tell to my students is that the most important ability for succeeding in a physics course (and in life) is not mathematics, or even logic, it is imagination (and persistence).
+One of the first things I tell my students is that the most important ability for succeeding in a physics course (and in life) is not mathematics, or even logic, it is imagination (and persistence).

 Dr. Valentin Voroshilov:

-Turns out, he is in education, for years has been teaching math, logic, problem solving, but mostly physics; developed and taught courses to middle school students, to high school students, to college and university students, to students with learning disabilities; has a PhD in Education with focus on teacher professional development; taught to teachers courses on teaching and teaching development; consulted school and district officials on managing innovations in education; was a consultant to a state department of education to help with writing a program for strategic development of the state system of education; ran an institution responsible for development of analytical documents and policy recommendation for the department of education of a city with one million people (and did all this often at the same time).
+Turns out, he is in education; for years has been teaching math, logic, problem solving, but lately mostly physics; developed and taught courses to middle school students, to high school students, to college and university students, to students with learning disabilities; has a M.S. in Theoretical Physics and a PhD in Education with focus on teacher professional development; taught courses to teachers; consulted school and district officials on managing innovations in education; was a consultant to a state department of education to help with writing a program for strategic development of the state system of education; was an assistant to a director of a regional institute for teacher professional development, ran an institution responsible for development of analytical documents and policy recommendation for the department of education of a city of the size of Boston (and often did all this at the same time).

 “If you didn't succeed first time, try and try again.”